Conflict management style: Studies on conflict management

+Conflict management within the workplace

+Within the workplace, conflict is normal and unavoidable.
+Employees have different personalities, values, communication styles, and backgrounds, which may lead to conflict and often times do.
+Effective conflict management depends on understanding individual differences and using appropriate strategies such as avoidance, coercion, or collaborative problem solving.
+People’s thinking styles influence their conflict management decisions.
+A study conducted by Rosa Hendijani and Ahmadi Mohammad Milad proposes that rational, analytical thinking may lead to more constructive conflict management than impulsive, experiential thinking.
+For the study, 240 management students and managers had to respond to workplace conflict across different scenarios.
+Results showed that individuals with stronger rational thinking skills performed significantly better at managing conflict than those who relied more on experiential or intuitive thinking.

 Cross-cultural studies

-In a study written in the Management International Review different subcultures in Turkey were studied with regard to the modes of conflict management they prefer to use.
+In a study written in the Management International Review different subcultures in Turkey were studied in regard to the modes of conflict management they prefer to use.
 Although this study took place in Turkey, it opened up the door for cross-cultural research into conflict management.
-The study defined each of the five modes as to how it scored with regard to assertiveness and competitiveness: competing is high in assertiveness, collaborating is high in both, accommodating is high in cooperativeness, avoiding is low in both, and compromise is the mid-point.
+The study defined each of the five modes as to how it scored in regard to assertiveness and competitiveness: competing is high in assertiveness, collaborating is high in both, accommodating is high in cooperativeness, avoiding is low in both, and compromise is the midpoint.
 Researchers studied the choice of mode and what influenced that choice, using Schwartz's inventory of value.
 What they found was that the traditional main culture used the avoiding style, the power-seeking culture preferred competing, and egalitarians chose accommodation.
 This study shows that there is a correlation between cultures and their chosen modes of conflict management, and not every culture uses only one mode.

-First conflict as a relationship milestone

-Relationship theorists study relationships in terms of stages of their development.
-The first time those in a close relationship encounter conflict and come out of it is a breakthrough in many of those relationships.
-John Siegert and Glen Stamp write about the "FBF", or First Big Fight, as an episode of conflict where for the first time feelings that may include doubt or disappointment about the relationship are discussed.
-This event becomes memorable because of its intensity or timing.
-The intensity of the conflict may put the relationship at risk, and the timing may occur after a couple officially enters a relationship or are clarifying what the relationship is to them.
-This study was given to over 250 undergraduate communication students at a university, who were split into three categories based upon if they had survived a FBF with their partner, individuals who had not yet had a FBF with their partner, and individuals who had ended a relationship due to the FBF.
-Interviews of 50 participants were conducted, and those participants were asked open-ended questions about their first FBF, such as where it happened how it could be classified.
-The results were divided according to the relational circumstance, outcomes and effects of the fight on the relationship, and the difference between those who stayed in the relationships and those who did not.
-Researchers found that the FBF is a significant turning point that impacted the future of the relationship, either positively or negatively depending on the preliminary circumstances and feelings about the relationship.